scania/sdos/README.md

 This should produce the following output:

-      usage: sdos -b <arg> [-h] [-id <arg>] -ofg <arg> -r <arg> -esUrl <arg>
+      usage: sdos -b <arg> -clientScope <arg> -clientSecret <arg> [-h] [-id <arg>] -ofg <arg> -r <arg> -tenantId <arg> [-tpSize <arg>]
-      -b,--StardogBaseUrl <arg>   the baseUrl for a Stardog endpoint, this option is mandatory.
+      -b,--stardogBaseUrl <arg>                 the baseUrl for a stardog endpoint, this option is mandatory.
-      -h,--help
+      -clientScope,--stardogClientScope <arg>   Stardog client scope that SDOS can use for token exchange, this option is mandatory.
+      -clientSecret,--sdosClientSecret <arg>    SDOS Azure app client secret used for Azure communication, this option is mandatory.
-      -id,--serviceId <arg>                  A unique identifier for this service, this option is mandatory.
+      -h,--help                                 Show the information about the arguments -id,--serviceId <arg>                     A unique identifier for this service, this option is mandatory.
-      -ofg,--ofgDb <arg>                     A unique identifier for orchestration database name in Stardog, this option is mandatory.
+      -ofg,--ofgDb <arg>                        A unique identifier for orchestration database name in stardog, this option is mandatory.
-      -r,--resultDb <arg>                    A unique identifier for result database name in Stardog, this option is mandatory.
+      -r,--resultDb <arg>                       A unique identifier for result database name in stardog, this option is mandatory.
+      -tenantId,--azureTenantId <arg>           Tenant id used for Azure communication, this option is mandatory.
-      -tpSize,--threadPoolSize <arg>         The thread pool size to initialize the Thread Executor service.
+      -tpSize,--threadPoolSize <arg>            the thread pool size to initialize the Thread Executor, this option is optional.
-      -clientSecret,--sdosClientSecret <arg> SDOS Azure app client secret used for Azure communication.
-      -clientScope,--StardogClientScope <arg> Stardog client scope that SDOS can use for token exchange.
-      -tenantId,--azureTenantId <arg>        Tenant id used for Azure communication.

 ### Arguments